johanmz/MultiFMBerry/hardware/HARDWARE.md

 ## Setup fmberry.conf

 The software needs to know about your hardware setup.
 Modify fmberry.conf according to your needs.
-The sample file matches the setup above.
+The sample config file matches the 8 transmitter setup of the schematic above.
 For less than 8 transmitters, simpy delete the corresponding transmitter sections from the fmberry.conf file.

 The config file can be found (after the make install) in /etc/fmberry.conf